barryclark/jekyll-now/_posts/2019-07-28-vscode-remote-dev.md

 Amongst my scatter-brained angst of ensuring that the correct jobs are run on the HPC and the correct results are retrieved from the HPC back to my local desktop environment, I wonder - is there a more user-friendly way for me to work and make changes directly on the remote environment, without going through vim and (clumsily, since I do tend to make mistakes on vim) mess up my configuration files?

+---

+# Challenges of doing remote dev work in Data Analytics

 When I started my current role as a data engineer in a Data Analytics team, the team was getting started with moving code development work onboard an on-premise development cloud.
 Running data preprocessing and model training codes on our laptops took hours or even days to complete, since our work laptops were meant for general-purpose usage and weren't powerful enough (2 cores, 4 threads) to run deep learning codes and computationally-intensive workflows without crashing halfway.
 Running our codes on CentOS-based compute VM instances in our development cloud was relatively smoother and faster after the VM instances were scaled up to 32 cores; however, editing codes on-the-fly within the remote instance did not feel as intuitive as developing/debugging codes on the GUI code editors on our Windows-based local machine.

 Initially, my remote development workflow looks similar to this: